MissStrong/ICD2O/Notes/Unit 1/Note 12 - Custom Variables.md

 ### Built-In Variables

-We've come across the following *built-in* variables.
+We've come across the following **built-in variables**.
 They are built into P5.js.

 * `mouseX` and `mouseY`
 * `windowWidth ` and `windowHeight`